PoisotLab/ms_metaweb_transfer/manuscript.md

 # Discussion

-One important aspect in which Europe and Canada differ (despite their comparable bioclimatic conditions) is the legacy of human impacts, which have been much longer in Europe. @Nenzen2014Imp850 showed that even at small scales (the Iberian peninsula), mammal food webs retain the signal of both climate change and human activity, even when this human activity was orders of magnitude less important than it is now.
+One important aspect in which Europe and Canada differ (despite their comparable bioclimatic conditions) is the degree of the legacy of human impacts, which have been much longer in Europe. @Nenzen2014Imp850 showed that even at small scales (the Iberian peninsula), mammal food webs retain the signal of both climate change and human activity, even when this human activity was orders of magnitude less important than it is now.
 Similarly, @Yeakel2014ColEco showed that changes in human occupation over several centuries can lead to food web collapse.
 Megafauna in particular seems to be very sensitive to human arrival [@Pires2015PleMeg].
 In short, there is well-substantiated support for the idea that human footprint affects more than the risk of species extinction [@Marco2018ChaHum], and can lead to changes in interaction structure.
 Yet, owing to the inherent plasticity of interactions, there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [@Pedersen2017SigCol].
 The embedding of a network, in a sense, embeds its macro-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all possible interactions, which should then be filtered [@Morales-Castilla2015InfBio].
 In practice (and in this instance) the reconstructed metaweb will predict interactions that are plausible based on the species' evolutionary history, however some interactions would not be realized due to human impact.